Skip to main content

 10:30 pm

-Patio de los Naranjos (Mezquita)
+Patio de los Naranjos (Mezquita-Catedral)

 midnight

-Unique setting beneath the orange trees
+María Toledo — Vicente entre dos pianos.
+Unique setting beneath the orange trees with the minaret overhead

 Alcázar de los Reyes Cristianos